pedro-dm-gomes/Graph-RNN/Dataset/README.md

 # Dataset Creation

 To create the Sythenthic Bodies Dataset we followed the work form Irene et al from "Temporal Interpolation of Dynamic Point Clouds using Convolutional Neural Networks"
-In case of any doubt you will find a diferent code to achive the same data creation at https://github.com/jelmr/pc_temporal_interpolation
+In case of any doubt you will find a diferent code to achive the similar data creation at https://github.com/jelmr/pc_temporal_interpolation

 1. Download the FBX files from Mixamo.